keanudv/BUS310_Project2/README.md

 <p>Start Date: 9/14/24</p>
 <p>Finish Date: </p>

 <p>For this project, I will use Python to create a scatter plot in order to make predictions.
-I will also calculate the Correlation Coefficent to determine the strength of the relationship between the two varibles being graphed.
+I will also calculate the Correlation coefficient to determine the strength of the relationship between the two varibles being graphed.
 The end goal is to create a presentation to report my findings.</p>